iqreateinfotech/phpci/README.md

 **Support the development of PHPCI**

-We [now accept donations](https://www.phptesting.org/support) to directly support the ongoing development of PHPCI.
+We [now accept donations through eletronic](https://www.phptesting.org/support) to directly support the ongoing development of PHPCI.
 There is of course no obligation to donate, nor any commitment if you do.

 [Donate](https://www.phptesting.org/support)